Securing Distributed Gradient Descent in High Dimensional Statistical Learning: Main Analysis

-Next, we discuss two important implications of \prettyref{lmm:algo} in Remarks \ref{remark: sample to population mean} and \ref{rmk: spectral triangle}, respectively. \begin{remark} In \prettyref{lmm:algo}, the estimation error bound \prettyref{eq:error_bound_main} is in terms of $\norm{\hat{\mu}-\mu_{\calS}}$.
+Before presenting our main analysis, we briefly discuss two important implications of \prettyref{lmm:algo} in the robust mean estimation setup.

+\begin{remark} In \prettyref{lmm:algo}, the estimation error bound \prettyref{eq:error_bound_main} is in terms of $\norm{\hat{\mu}-\mu_{\calS}}$.
 Let $\mu$ be the true mean of the unknown underlying distribution.
 We can easily deduce an estimation error bound in terms of $\norm{ \hat{\mu}- \mu }$ from the following triangle inequality

-Thus, to characterize the estimation error $\norm{ \hat{\mu}- \mu}$, it is enough to control the spectral norm of the {\em true} sample covariance matrix $\opnorm{\frac{1}{m} \sum_{i\in \calS} \pth{y_i - \mu_{\calS}}\pth{y_i - \mu_{\calS}}^{\top} }$ and the deviation of the empirical average $\norm{ \mu_{\calS} - \mu}$ -- the latter of which is standard. \end{remark}
+Thus, to characterize the estimation error $\norm{ \hat{\mu}- \mu}$, it is enough to control the spectral norm of the \emph{true} sample covariance matrix $\opnorm{\frac{1}{m} \sum_{i\in \calS} \pth{y_i - \mu_{\calS}}\pth{y_i - \mu_{\calS}}^{\top} }$ and the deviation of the empirical average $\norm{ \mu_{\calS} - \mu}$ -- the latter of which is standard. \end{remark}

 \begin{remark} Note that